fbpx

 The Central Highlands forests are among the most carbon rich and a key source of fresh drinking water.
-There’s an urgent need to protect these forests from destructive rogue logging, mining and other extractive industries.
+There’s an urgent need to protect these forests from destructive loophole logging, mining and other extractive industries.

 We know that logging and thinning reduces the yield of water from our catchments.
 The best way to keep our water supply clean is to let these forests grow old, free from disturbance.
+Whilst native forest logging has currently been removed from these areas, it could return with the stroke of a pen.

 Until now the Yarra Ranges and Central Highlands have missed out on the protection they deserve.
 But if we let them grow we can once again have giants in our midst!